SWijnands01/PCN/docs/source/index.rst

 Welcome to the PCN user manual!
 ===================================

-**PCN** (/lu'make/) (Ponseti Clubfoot Navigator) is a clinical decision support platform for Ponseti clubfoot treatment.
+**PCN** (Ponseti Clubfoot Navigator) is a clinical decision support platform for Ponseti clubfoot treatment.
 On this site you can find information about PCN.

-Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.